tale-lang/tale/README.md

 And like any other English phrase it has meaning, which is very similar to one represented by `TimeSpan.GetFromMinutes(100)` code.

 Seems like there is a conflict between how things work and how they look.
 What is more important?
 Is there one?
-The Tale's answer is: both...
-But with some _buts_.
-The most important one: code is for humans, not for machines.
+The Tale's answer is both: readable code is for humans, but responsive applications are also for humans.

+Thus, the language should _enfroce_ declarative and fluent style of programming while allowing considerable performance.

 ### Syntax
 ...